 So, we’ve explored some of the key dos and don’ts for you to consider when sending emergency messages, highlighting some of the most effective things you can do to make sure they reach the right people at the right time.

-When should you send emergency comms?
+When should you send emergency communications?

 You don’t want to be sending out “emergency comms” every day or members of your school community will stop paying attention to them.
 So, the first thing you need to do is decide whether or not the situation warrants an emergency broadcast.